pylhc/pylhc.github.io/docs/resources/publications.md

     }
     ```

-??? abstract "Accuracy And Feasibility Of The Beta* Measurement For LHC And High Luminosity LHC Using K Modulation, `F. Carlier, and R. Tomás`, [Phys.
+??? abstract "Accuracy and Feasibility of the Beta* Measurement for LHC and High Luminosity LHC Using K Modulation, `F. Carlier, and R. Tomás`, [Phys.
 Rev. Accel.
 Beams **20**, 2017](https://link.aps.org/doi/10.1103/PhysRevAccelBeams.20.011005){target=_blank}"
     ```
     @article{PhysRevAccelBeams.20.011005,
       title = {Accuracy and Feasibility of the Beta* Measurement for {{LHC}} and {{High Luminosity LHC}} Using k Modulation},